-Simplify3D, a slicer for professionals?
+Simplify3D, a Slicer for Professionals?

-The software is available in 5 different languages, is compatible with Windows, Mac OS and Linux operating systems and supports .STL, .OBJ. and .3MF file formats.
-It is also possible to import templates that can be downloaded on specialized platforms.
-Simplify3D can be used with 90% of 3D printer models currently available.
+The software is available in six different languages, is compatible with Windows, macOS and Linux operating systems and supports STL, OBJ and 3MF file formats.
+It is also possible to import templates that can be downloaded from online filesharing platforms.
+Simplify3D can be used with 95% of 3D printer models currently available.
 And while they add to the compatibility list as they go, we advise you to check if your printer is supported before buying the slicer.
-As mentioned at the beginning, the software is particularly suitable for users who already have some experience with 3D printing and who wish to work on models in more depth – please note that there is no trial version of the slicer.
-Simplify3D is also used for educational purposes to demonstrate the possible complexity of a slicer software and its functionalities.
+As mentioned at the beginning, the software is particularly suitable for users who already have experience with 3D printing and who wish to work on models in greater depth.
+Simplify3D is also used for educational purposes to demonstrate the possible complexity of slicer software and its functionalities.

-The functions of Simplify3D
+The Functions of Simplify3D

-Therefore, the advantages of Simplify3D are numerous, in terms of time and cost reduction, but also in terms of the material used.
+The advantages of Simplify3D are indeed numerous, in terms of time and cost reduction, but also in terms of the material used.
 The risk of error is also reduced thanks to the precise preview mode offered by the slicer.
 However, we advise you not to invest in this solution if you do not have experience with slicers as you will not be able to exploit its full potential.
 To learn more about Simplify3D and the latest version of their software, visit their website HERE.